 Syncd is able to restore to the state of pre-reboot without interrupting ASIC and upper layer.

-Orchagent restores to the state of pre-reboot without disrupting ASIC data plane

 Remove stale date and perform new update

 Syncd state is driven by Orchagent (with exception of FDB), once it is restored, no need to perform reconciliation by itself.

+Orchagent ensures idempotent operation at LibSaiRedis interface, it will not pass down any create/remove/set operations on objects that had been performed before.

-After that Orchagent works together with each application to gathers any delta, and performs create(new object), update, or remove(stale object) operations.
+After that Orchagent works together with each application to gathers any delta, and performs create(new object), set, or remove(stale object) operations for the delat data.

 Syncd processes the request from Orchagent as in normal boot.